Kondrjak/capstone-backend/README.md

 # Run on local machine
 * install docker and docker-compose
-* run "docker-compose up" in root directory
+* run "docker-compose up" in root directory - your database should now be ready to used by your build
-* database
+* install maven
+* run mvn build, mvn test

 # Done:
 * Spring initializr with deps: Rest Repositories, Spring Data JPA, H2 Database, Lombok